h4ndzdatm0ld/nautobot-ssot-vsphere/README.md

 - `VSPHERE_IP_STATUS_MAP` Defaults to {"PREFERRED": "Active", "UNKNOWN": "Reserved"}
 - `VSPHERE_VM_INTERFACE_MAP` Defaults to {"NOT_CONNECTED": False, "CONNECTED": True}
 - `PRIMARY_IP_SORT_BY` Defaults to "Lowest"
+- `DEFAULT_USE_CLUSTERS` Defaults to `True`
+- `DEFAULT_CLUSTER_NAME` Defaults to "vSphere Default Cluster"
 ```

-To get a detailed description on each configuration setting, head over to the [Overview](https://h4ndzdatm0ld.github.io/nautobot-ssot-vsphere/Overview.html) documentation.
+To get a detailed description on each configuration setting, head over to the [Overview](https://h4ndzdatm0ld.github.io/nautobot-ssot-vsphere/overview.html) documentation.